-Aurora's total assets were \$436.5 million as at 30 June 2016, and the Company generated revenues of \$100.0 million for the year then ended.
+Aurora's total assets were \$472.619 million as at 30 June 2017, and the Company generated revenues of \$102.868 million for the year then ended.

-Effective from 1 July 2017, the Company will self-perform the asset management and network operations functions previously outsourced to Delta Utility Services Ltd.
+Since 1 July 2017, the Company has self-performed the asset management and network operations functions previously outsourced to Delta Utility Services Ltd.

-Under the Commerce Commission's Electricity Information Disclosure Requirements, Aurora is required to publish, at least bi-annually, a 10 year Asset Management Plan (AMP).
+Under the Commerce Commission's Electricity Information Disclosure Requirements, Aurora is required to publish, at least bi-ennually, a 10 year Asset Management Plan (AMP).
 Aurora's AMP sets out the way in which it ensures that long-lived assets are managed sustainably.